DFE-Digital/get-into-teaching-app/docs/content.md

 title: 	title will appear in the browser tab

-heading: is the h1 for the page
+heading: this is the h1 for the page - only needed if you want the h1 and the title to be different.
+If not, just add the title

 description: must start with |- and then you can write the text here